 The expected cost of this new piece of equipment is $802,000.

 Mobile Crime Lab – PURCHASED

 The Omaha Police Foundation is pleased to announce the successful conclusion of its fundraising initiative for the Mobile Crime Lab.
-This important piece of equipment has been ordered and will be delivered later this spring.
+This important piece of equipment has been delivered to the Omaha Police Department.

 This vehicle will enable OPD officers to process evidence found at crime scenes faster and more efficiently.
 The desired vehicle is a Sirchie Model MCL-550/18F Heavy Duty Mobile Crime Lab.
 The cost is $194,510.